Inauguration rehearsal evacuated after fire in homeless camp

 Five people died in the Jan.
 6 riot, including a police officer.

-Associated Press writers Zeke Miller and Michael Balsamo contributed to this report.
+Associated Press writers Zeke Miller and Michael Balsamo in Washington and James LaPorta in Delray Beach, Florida, contributed to this report.

+This story corrects that Andrew Johnson, not Andrew Jackson, was the last sitting president to not attend his successor’s inauguration.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.